Types of Laptops Explained: 5 Categories and Their Differences

 What Can You Actually Do on a Budget Laptop?

-A budget laptop is built for practical, everyday computing tasks.
 While it’s not designed for high-performance work, it comfortably handles the kinds of activities most people use a computer for on a daily basis.

 • Browsing the internet